michellethemaker/misc-bites/README.md

 ```python
 python addauthortopdf.py
 ```
-enter a partial filename to search for relevant pdfs, before entering the full filename.
+Enter a partial filename to search for relevant pdfs, before entering the full filename.

 Enter your author's name, and that's it.